 (58) For an intransitive verb V, if for events e and e’ and individuals d and d’,

-V(e, d) and V(e’, d’), then V(sum(d d’), sum(e, e’)).
+V(e, d) and V(e’, d’), then V(sum(d, d’), sum(e, e’)).

-Given that view, the predicate sleep in (5a), for example, will apply to the sum of John and Mary and take as its Davidsonian argument the sum event consisting of the sleeping of John and the sleeping of Mary.
-Conditions of lexical distributivity then ensure that (5a) is understood as attributing sleep to Mary as well as to John.
+Given that view, the predicate sleep in (57a), for example, will apply to the sum of John and Mary and take as its Davidsonian argument the sum event consisting of the sleeping of John and the sleeping of Mary.
+Conditions of lexical distributivity then ensure that (57a) is understood as attributing sleep to Mary as well as to John.